Niverville Nighthawks

 The Niverville Nighthawks are a junior ice hockey franchise of the Manitoba Junior Hockey League (MJHL) based in Niverville, Manitoba.
 The club debuted as an expansion franchise in the 2022–23 MJHL season.

 The club's colours are navy, red, grey, and yellow.
 Its primary logo features a three-quarters view of a hawk head inside a shield.
 The secondary logo features an intercrossed double-N design.

 The Nighthawks play their home games at the Niverville Community Resource & Recreation Centre (CRRC) arena which opened in 2021 and is owned by the Town of Niverville.
-In 2023, the seating capacity was increased from 750 to 1,000 to comply with MJHL standard.
+In 2023, the seating capacity was increased from 750 to 1,000 to comply with the MJHL standard.